in

 In summary, a wide range of complex education, experience, industry, geographic, demographic, and interpersonal factors contribute to the salary variances across occupations in Canada.
 Understanding these drivers provides helpful context.

-In 2022, Canadian women earned significantly less on average than men across industries.
-For both full-time and part-time employees aged 15 and over, the average weekly wage for males was $1,320.38 compared to just $1,024.65 for females.
+Latest data in November 2024 shows that Canadian women continue to earn significantly less on average than men across industries.
+For both full-time and part-time employees aged 15 and over, the average weekly wage for males is $1,453.14 compared to just $1,143.36 for females.
+This results in a wage gap of approximately 27%.
+The ratio of male to female wages is 1.27:1, meaning males earn 27% more than females on average in this case.

 This substantial and persistent earnings inequality stems from a variety of factors, including gender discrimination and bias, undervaluation of female-dominated roles, lack of pay transparency, unequal family care duties, lower female representation in high-paying fields, and differences in career breaks and negotiation tactics.